Role of microgel stiffness in particle self-assembly and suspension rheology across the lower consolute solution temperature: Material and Methods

-For a suspension of polydisperse particles, the decays of the normalized autocorrelation functions $C(t)= \frac{g^{(2)}(q,t)-1}{A}$ are fitted to stretched exponential functions of the form $C(t)=\big[\exp-(t/\tau)^{\beta}\big]^{2}$.
+Dynamic light scattering (DLS) experiments were performed to quantify the average sizes and thermoresponsivity of PNIPAM particles of different stiffnesses in dilute suspensions.
+The DLS experiments were carried out using a Brookhaven Instruments Corporation (BIC) BI- 200SM spectrometer.
+The details of the setup are described elsewhere \cite{Debasish_Soft_Matter_2014}.
+A water circulating temperature controller unit (Polyscience Digital) was used to maintain temperature between 16$^{\circ}$C and 55$^{\circ}$C. A Brookhaven Instruments Corporation digital autocorrelator, BI-9000AT, was used to compute the intensity autocorrelation function, $g^{(2)} (q, t)$, of the scattered light.
+The intensity autocorrelation function is defined as $g^{(2)}(q,t) = \frac{<I(q,0)I(q,t)>}{<I(q,0)>^{2}} = 1+ A|g^{(1)}(q,t)|^{2}$, where $I(q,t)$, $g^{(1)}(q,t)$ and $A$ are the scattered intensity at a particular scattering wave vector $q$ and a delay time $t$, the normalized electric field autocorrelation function and the coherence factor, respectively.
+The angular bracket $<>$ in the expression represents an average over time.
+The scattering wave vector $q=(4\pi n/\lambda)\sin(\theta/2)$, where $\theta$, $n$ and $\lambda$ are, respectively, the scattering angle (90$^{\circ}$ used here), the refractive index of the medium ($\approx$ 1.33) and the laser wavelength (532 nm in our case). \paragraph{} For a suspension of size-polydisperse particles, the decays of the normalized autocorrelation function $C(t)= \frac{g^{(2)}(q,t)-1}{A}$ are fitted to stretched exponential functions of the form $C(t)=\big[e^{-(t/\tau)^{\beta}}\big]^{2}$.
 The stretching exponent $\beta$, a fitting parameter, is used to calculate the mean relaxation time of the particles in suspension using the relation $< > (\frac{\tau}{\beta})\Gamma(1/\beta)$, where $\Gamma$ is the Euler Gamma function \cite{SanjayPRM,CMisra2020}.
 The mean hydrodynamic diameter $< >$ of the particles is estimated using the Stokes-Einstein relation $< > d_{H} ^{\circ}$C and $45 ^{\circ}$C by plunging into nitrogen slush at atmospheric pressure.
 The frozen sample was loaded into the preparation chamber with a cryo-transfer holder.
 The sample was sublimated for $5$ min at a temperature of -$90 ^{\circ}$C to remove the ice formed over the surface and then coated with a thin layer of platinum in vacuum conditions using a cryo-transfer system (PP3000T from Quorum Technologies).
 Images of the samples were reconstructed by collecting backscattered electrons obtained with a field-effect scanning electron microscope (FESEM), Ultra Plus FESEM-4098 from Carl Zeiss, at an electron beam strength of 5 KeV.

-\section{Results and discussion}
+\section{Results and Discussion}